david-j-lee/electron-inject-css/README.md

 Node CLI to inject a CSS file into an asar file.
 Running this program will modify your files on disk.

+It is recommended to use node version 12 or higher.

 ## Usage

 Run without having to install anything with `npx electron-inject-css`.